Fine motor skills are often the ones we take most for granted.

 Transferring water from one container to another can be entertaining, educational, and will allow your child to really concentrate on their hand’s movements.

-If your child has been dealing with fine motor skills developmental delays for a while, it may have affected their social skills, so your child’s occupational therapist may focus on building those skills up as well.
+If your child has been living with fine motor skills developmental delays for a while, it may have affected their social skills.

 Here are some of the areas your child’s occupational therapist can address to improve fine motor skills:

-Book Your Appointment With Little Feet Pediatric Therapy Today
+Book Your Appointment With Our Pediatric Therapy Clinic Today

-St. Louis, MO
+► St. Louis, MO Clinic

 Founded in 2019, Little Feet Therapy offers on site pediatric physical and occupational therapy treatments for children from 2 months to 18 years old with physical and developmental concerns.
 Our clinics focus on providing therapy in a child’s natural setting where your child is in familiar surroundings, it puts their mind at ease and helps them focus more on the work they’re doing with their pediatric therapist.
 Our therapists will work with your child at your home, at school, at daycare, or another place in the community where they feel most comfortable.